 - Manufacturers receive results the next business day

-- Manufacturers can format data for adding, deleting, and inquiries for EPN Program
+- Manufacturers can submit adds, deletes, and inquiries for the EPN Program

-- Manufacturers can convert/view pull notice file as PDF
+- Manufacturers can view pull notice file as PDF

 There is no additional charge to use these services and minimal technical assistance is required.
-Contact the Information Services’ Automation Development at CPDADU@dmv.ca.gov for more information.
+Contact the Digital Services Division, Digital Experience Branch’s Digital Services Optimization Section at RequesterPortal@dmv.ca.gov for more information.

 How to Renew an AVT Program Permit

 A permit is valid for a period of two years from midnight of the last day of the month it is issued (unless revoked or surrendered).
 To renew participation, follow the application steps above.